What works in tech recruitment: our data vs. ChatGPT estimates

 Here’s basically the inner workings of our sourcing engine — and the numbers behind it.

-• Cold LinkedIn outreach: the workhorse of modern recruiting
+- LinkedIn outreach: the workhorse of modern recruiting

-Here’s the paradox: everyone complains about cold LinkedIn outreach, everyone hates the spam but 80% of our hires in 2025 came directly from this channel.
+Here’s the paradox: everyone complains about LinkedIn outreach, everyone hates the spam but 80% of our hires in 2025 came directly from this channel.

 Of course, attribution plays a big role.
-A candidate might respond via LinkedIn, but actually warm up by attending our
+A candidate might respond via LinkedIn, but actually warm up by attending our TechSpot events or spotting us in a local community.
+But the point is that you have to show up where they are, consistently.

 Just recently, we filled a Senior Data Analyst role for a US-based startup in 10 days – directly through LinkedIn outreach.
 If ever there was proof that it works, that’s it.

-• LinkedIn organic: simple, proven, working
+- LinkedIn organic posts: simple, proven, working

-• LinkedIn Ads: our expensive lessons
+- LinkedIn ads: our expensive lessons

-We have a complicated relationship with LinkedIn Ads.
+We have a complicated relationship with LinkedIn ads.
 Like many, we were drawn in by the promise of precise targeting and a feed full of qualified professionals.
 In reality, the average CPC was $2.67 - $10, with a CTR of just 0.6%.

-While clicks themselves could be relatively cheap, the cost for a qualified lead climbed to $40–$120.
-We now use LinkedIn Ads only to give a gentle nudge to posts that are already getting traction.
+[space]While clicks themselves could be relatively cheap, the cost for a qualified lead climbed to $40–$120.
+We now use LinkedIn ads only to give a gentle nudge to posts that are already getting traction.
 Because paying a lot to be ignored hurts.

-• Meta Ads: surprisingly cheap clicks, but very specific
+- Meta ads: surprisingly cheap clicks, but very specific

-If our relationship with LinkedIn Ads was complicated, Meta really surprised us.
+If our relationship with LinkedIn ads was complicated, Meta really surprised us.
 Our campaigns delivered a super low CPC of $0.12 with a solid CTR of 3.94%.

-However, the targeting lacked LinkedIn's depth for finding specific senior engineers.
-Instead, we found Meta Ads excel at top-of-funnel brand awareness and for attracting UX/UI designers and artists.
+[space]However, the targeting lacked LinkedIn's depth for finding specific senior engineers.
+Instead, we found Meta ads excel at top-of-funnel brand awareness and for attracting UX/UI designers and artists.
 Astonishing, we know.

-• Recruiting agencies: thanks, but we’ll take it from here
+- Recruiting agencies: thanks, but we’ll take it from here

 Official stats say agency fees hover around 15–20% of the annual salary.
-In our case, they could be around $10,000 per hire.
+In our case, they could be around $10,000-$15,000 per hire.
 Ouch.

 Why we moved away from agencies:

-• Too expensive.
+- Too expensive.
 Period.

-• Pushing their own candidates.
+- Pushing their own candidates.
 Agencies often rely on outsourcing-style experience, where a solid junior can be sold as a senior.

-We know it sounds a bit bold, but we recruit better than most of those specialized agencies.
-Because when you’ve been building engineering teams for nearly a decade, you start to understand what kind of candidates you need.
+[space]We know it sounds a bit bold, but after a decade of building R&D teams, we recruit better than most of those specialized agencies.

-According to our data, the average CPC for paid channels sits around $0.60 with a 4.31% CTR — not bad for something that still feels half art, half anthropology.
+[space]According to our data, the average CPC for paid channels sits around $0.60 with a 4.31% CTR — not bad for something that still feels half art, half anthropology.

-Both paid and organic channels differ in community culture.
+[space]Сhannels differ in community culture.
 Each community operates by its own rules: Linux channels respect technical credibility, Java groups value local connections, and everyone appreciates when you sound like a human rather than a recruiting bot.
 Understanding these differences is key.

 In general, we focus on building relationships.
 Like all relationships, some take time to develop, but people ultimately appreciate the contributions and value you bring.

-• Internal newsletters: loyalty pays off
+- Internal newsletters: loyalty pays off

 Somehow, while we were busy measuring other channels, our newsletter quietly grew to over 6,000 subscribers and became our warmest talent pool:

-• 60-78% open rates
+- 60-78% open rate

-• $1.23 CPC
+- $1.23 CPC

-• 11.9% CTR
+- 11.9% CTR

-Most subscribers found us through TechSpot events (our own events, which we’ll tell you more about below) or referrals.
-They already know we're humans, not just another recruiting spam list.
-We share jobs and event invites, but the real value is the relationship.
-We once hired a Director of Engineering for a cybersecurity startup from a newsletter sent.
+[space] Most subscribers found us through TechSpot events (our own events, which we’ll tell you more about below) or referrals.
+They already know we’re humans, not just another recruiting spam list.

-• Referral program: your good name brings you hires
+- Referral program: your good name brings you hires

 Referrals remain among the most reliable sources of quality candidates.
 They account for 3-15% of our annual hires, with costs ranging from $500 to $5,000 per successful placement.

-What makes this channel work is the relationships we've built with current and former team members and partners over the years.
-People refer others because they understand our culture and want to work with those they know and trust.
+What makes this channel work is the relationships we’ve built with current and former team members and partners over the years.

-[fs-toc-omit]ChatGPT’s estimates vs. our reality
+ChatGPT’s estimates vs. our reality

 ChatGPT’s numbers are technically correct if you ignore nine years of context.